syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-The toolsList property is used to arrange the toolbar items in File Explorer control.
+The toolsList property is used to arrange the toolbar items in the File Explorer control.